Wild Birds

 The nightjar, as suggested by the name, is strictly nocturnal.
 Throughout the day, it typically rests quietly in densely vegetated hiding places.
 At night, they become active as they hunt flying insects in more open landscapes, such as forest clearings, wetlands, and along rivers.

-The Eared Poorwill is commonly heard within its range, but less often seen – due to its nocturnal habits.
-Its brown-mottled plumage keeps it well camouflaged during the day when it is also usually hidden away from sleeping.
+The Eared Poorwills are commonly heard within their range, but less often seen – due to their nocturnal habits.
+Its brown-mottled plumage keeps it well camouflaged during the day, when it is also usually hidden away from sleeping.

 Alternate (Global) Names